 Carefully place the top layer on the second layer matching the edges.
 Tip: It helped me so much to use a little painters tape to hold the bottom layer to my work surface while I attached the top layer.
 Once they were attached I just removed the painters tape.

-Repeat for the next three layers, being sure to add your foam dots in the same places on each layer.
+Repeat this process for the next three layers, making sure to add your foam dots in roughly the same places on each layer.

 I hope you enjoyed this paper craft!
 I really had a lot of fun making it.
 For more paper crafts, check out my Paper Crafts Project Page!
 If you love creating layered paper art, check out my Layered Paper Paw Print Dog Frame and my 3D Paper Hogwarts Castle.